-Our grassy hillsides above the valley floor are good places to see Western Bluebirds and sometimes Mountain Bluebirds, though the latter, as the name implies, prefer to breed at higher elevations in openings in the forest.
+Our grassy hillsides above the valley floor are good places to see Western Bluebirds and sometimes Mountain Bluebirds, often a little higher up.
 Volunteers maintain the many bluebird nest boxes you see along the field fences, which has proved crucial in ensuring the survival of these lovely little birds.
-Males are a rich blue with red below while females look washed-out by comparison, far less likely to draw the eye of a predator.
-Notice how the male Mountain Bluebird (bottom left below) nearly vanishes against the blue of the sky behind him.
+Western Bluebird males are a rich blue with red below while females look washed-out by comparison, far less likely to draw the eye of a predator.
+A male Mountain Bluebird is a stunning sky blue in breeding plumage.
+He sometimes nearly 'vanishes' against the blue of the sky behind him.

 (Move mouse over images below to enlarge &/or see captions.)